Chicago: Airports

-Chicago is served by O'Hare International Airport, the world's busiest airport measured by airline operations, on the far Northwest Side, and Midway International Airport on the Southwest Side.
-In 2005, O'Hare was the world's busiest airport by aircraft movements and the second-busiest by total passenger traffic.
-Both O'Hare and Midway are owned and operated by the City of Chicago.
-Gary/Chicago International Airport and Chicago Rockford International Airport, located in Gary, Indiana and Rockford, Illinois, respectively, can serve as alternative Chicago area airports, however they do not offer as many commercial flights as O'Hare and Midway.
+Chicago is primarily served by O'Hare International Airport (ORD), the world's busiest airport measured by airline operations, on the far Northwest Side, and Midway International Airport (MDW) on the Southwest Side.
+Both airports are owned and operated by the Chicago Department of Aviation (CDA).

+O'Hare is major hub for American Airlines and United Airlines.
+As of 2025, O'Hare is the world's busiest airport by aircraft movements.
+As of August 2026, O'Hare has over 1,100 daily domestic flights to nearly 200 destinations in the United States and over 140 daily flights to nearly 70 international destinations.
+The CTA's Blue Line provides direct rail access to O'Hare from downtown 24 hours a day, seven days a week.

+Midway is a major operating base for Southwest Airlines.
+As of July 2026, Midway has over 250 daily domestic flights to over 80 destinations in the United States.
+There are also international flights to Canada, Mexico, and the Caribbean.
+The CTA's Orange Line provides direct rail access to Midway from the Loop.

+Gary/Chicago International Airport and Chicago Rockford International Airport, located in Gary, Indiana and Rockford, Illinois, respectively, can serve as alternative Chicago area airports.
+However, they do not offer as many commercial flights as O'Hare and Midway.
 In recent years the state of Illinois has been leaning towards building an entirely new airport in the Illinois suburbs of Chicago.

 The City of Chicago is the world headquarters for United Airlines, the world's third-largest airline.

 Port authority

 The Port of Chicago consists of several major port facilities within the city of Chicago operated by the Illinois International Port District (formerly known as the Chicago Regional Port District).
 The central element of the Port District, Calumet Harbor, is maintained by the U.S. Army Corps of Engineers.